wordup-dev/wordup-cli/README.md

 * ⏱**Speed up your development** - Install a new project with a blank WordPress installation in a matter of minutes
 * 🛠️**Boilerplate** - Scaffold your theme/plugin with the official source code from WordPress (e.g. [underscore](https://github.com/automattic/_s)).
 You can also add code snippets like *Gutenberg* blocks to your source code.
 * ⚙️**Automatic installation of dependencies** - Automatically download and activate public WordPress Plugins/Themes or even Github hosted projects (like e.g. [wp-graphql](https://github.com/wp-graphql/wp-graphql))
+* 📚**Fixtures** - Add posts, pages, media files and many more automatically to your WordPress installation and develop immediately with your own page structure
 * 🚀**Easy portability** - Export your theme/project or your whole WordPress installation.
 So that you can install it on a remote server.
 * 📦**Backup your installation** - And (re)install a project from an exported wordup project.
 * 🤩**Hassle-free remote WordPress connection** - Install your project, based on an existing WordPress hosted website (with the [wordup-connect](https://github.com/wordup-dev/wordup-connect) plugin).
 Use this feature for example to test major WordPress updates with ease locally.